bazzscript/bezaleelnwabia/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+**Test the AI Chat:**
+- Click the "AI Chat" button in the header or "Chat with AI" in the hero section
+- Ask questions like "What are your skills?" or "Tell me about your experience"

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.